Biography

 In 2020, in response to the COVID-19 pandemic, von Wiehler sought a way for Orchestra VOX to fight for beauty in an isolated world, and launched the Chrysalis Project: a multi-national initiative connecting Orchestra VOX to internationally renowned film-makers, choreographers, and composers from five countries (the UK, New Zealand, Burkina Faso, Russia, the United States).
 Von Wiehler led this project to create a series of short films, one filmed in each country – forging connections between multiple artistic genres and across continents – a way of instilling a message of new hope in a time of darkness.

-LEARN MORE:
+LEARN MORE

 Born to American parents, von Wiehler was raised in Moscow, where she developed an early passion in for the art, music, and stories that originated behind the Iron Curtain.
 Her musical gifts were initially cultivated at Moscow’s State Tchaikovsky Conservatoire as a student of the violin.
-She went on to obtain her Bachelors Degree in Russian Literature at Georgetown University, Washington D.C., where – at the age of 23 – she developed a programme to find musical talent in the North Causasus region of Russia, in association with Clive
+She went on to obtain her Bachelors Degree in Russian Literature at Georgetown University, Washington D.C., where – at the age of 22 – she developed a programme to find musical talent in the North Causasus region of Russia, in association with Clive Gillinson and Carnegie Hall.

 For nearly two years, von Wiehler served as the personal administrative assistant to Valery Gergiev, as well as Director of Special Projects for the Mariinsky Foundation of America.
 In these intensely enriching and fascinating roles, she worked closely on all matters from programming to touring, from to fundraising to producing festivals for the Mariinsky Theatre (including, for instance, in Vladivostok).
 During this time, and with Maestro Gergiev’s mentorship and encouragement, von Wiehler began to turn her attentions towards conducting, undertaking formal lessons with Leonid Korchmar whilst resident in St. Petersburg.
-Now based in Germany, she has also received generous coaching from Jessica Cottis and Karen Kamensek, has participated in masterclasses with Paavo Järvi and Johannes Schlaefli.
+Now based in between New Haven and London, she has also received generous coaching from Jessica Cottis and Karen Kamensek, and has participated in masterclasses with Paavo Järvi and Johannes Schlaefli.

-Although Russian music served as her entry point into conducting, this is by no means the exclusive focus of von Wiehler’s rapidly expanding symphonic and operatic repertoire.
-She is well-versed in music of the 19th and 20th centuries, and also enjoys a natural affinity for contemporary music, with a particular passion for contemporary opera – with Orchestra VOX she has staged the Oxford premieres of The Cave (Steve Reich) and The Corridor (Harrison Birtwistle), in addition to producing fully stage performances of canonical works such as La
+Although Russian music is her first love, von Wiehler’s rapidly expanding symphonic and operatic repertoire spans the music of the 19th, 20th, and 21st centuries.
+She enjoys a natural affinity for contemporary music, with a particular passion for contemporary opera.
+With Orchestra VOX she has staged the Oxford premieres of The Cave (Steve Reich) and The Corridor (Harrison Birtwistle), in addition to producing fully stage performances of canonical works such as La Traviata, Don Giovanni and Eugene Onegin.

 “Although her interests extend far beyond the Russian sphere, it is clearly some of the music von Wiehler knows and loves best.
 She came into her own in the Tchaikovsky, demonstrating a nuanced knowledge of the score and a great depth of musicality.”